Ashish-s2/Expense-Tracker/README.md

 # Expense Tracker App

 ## Description
-A simple command-line application to track your expenses and
+A simple command-line application to track your expenses and ananlyis

 ## Features
 - Add expenses